Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 **Duration:** Instant

 A cold flame gushes forth from you, lighting your target on fire while you chill them.
 Make an Agility attack against a creature or object of your choice within range.
-If you hit, deal 1d6 + Presence hybrid fire and water and apply a stack of chilled.
+If you hit, deal 1d8 + Presence hybrid fire and water damage.

-If you have at least 4 stacks of fire exposure, set both you and the creature you hit aflame as well.
+If you have at least 4 stacks of fire exposure, apply 3 + ½ Presence stacks of aflame to both yourself and the creature you hit.

-If you have at least 4 stacks of cold exposure, apply two stacks of chilled to both yourself and your target instead of only applying a single stack to your target.
+If you have at least 4 stacks of cold exposure, apply 2 stacks of chilled to both yourself and the creature you hit.

 ### Fire Twisting